ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 ## Blocking Routes

 You might find times where you need to block access to one or more routes.
-For example, you might have relocated the default user login page so that script-kiddies couldn't find your page by assuming it's a Bonfire site and would be at a normal location.
+For example, you might have relocated the default user login page so that script-kiddies couldn't find your page by assuming it's a Sprint site and would be at a normal location.
 In this case, you would want to block any access to /users/login, which would normally work just fine.
 In this case you can use the `block()` method to block as many routes as you'd like.

     $route->block('users/login', 'photos/(:num)');